 One of the highlights of the competition is, of course, Mathew Fraser’s win.
 If Fraser competes and wins next year as well, he will be the one holding the record for four wins in a row!
 The athlete holding the record currently is Rich Froning.
 He also competed this year with Crossfit Mayhem Freedom team!

 We should also mention Olivia Sulek for being the youngest athlete to ever win the 14-15 division.

 Something else that truly impressed us was the fact that many athletes competed even though they had recent, serious injuries.

 Laura Horváth who came second to Tia-Clair Toomey performed extraordinarily and might be the only one who almost beat the fittest woman on earth for 2018.
 We can safely say that Horváth is a rising star athlete and we can’t wait to see more of her.

-Crossfit Games 2018 also had the hardest first day in the competition’s history.
+This competition also had the hardest first day in the event’s history.
 We watched the athletes get started with a 10 lap cycling race around the Games venue.

 Conclusion for the 2018 CrossFit Games